Takoma station: History

-Prior to the opening of Metrorail, the Baltimore and Ohio Railroad (B&O) operated commuter trains that served intra-DC locations, including Takoma Park (this service continues as MARC's Brunswick Line, although the closest station serving the area is in Silver Spring, Maryland).
-Commuter rail service ended before Metrorail service began, and the old shelter for the rail stop was demolished in order to widen the right-of-way to accommodate Metrorail.
-Remnants of the Takoma Park B&O rail stop are visible to the west of the Metro station.
-The original Takoma Park railroad station, located within DC, burned down in 1962.
+Before Metrorail, the Baltimore and Ohio Railroad (B&O) operated commuter trains that served intra-DC locations, including Takoma Park (this service continues as MARC's Brunswick Line, although the closest station serving the area is in Silver Spring, Maryland).
+The original Takoma Park railroad station, located in DC, burned down in 1962.
+Commuter rail service ended before Metrorail service began.

+In the early 1970s, the disused shelter for the rail stop was demolished to widen the right-of-way to accommodate Metrorail.
+Remnants of the rail stop are visible to the west of the Metro station.

-Construction of the Metrorail Station took place in the early 1970s, and the station shares architectural features with the other above-ground stations constructed across the system.
-Takoma was among some of the first stations to open in the Metrorail System, less than two years after the system's inauguration on March 27, 1976.
+Takoma station, which shares architectural features with Metro's other above-ground stations. was among the first to open after the system's inauguration on March 27, 1976.
 Service to Takoma began on February 6, 1978.

 In 2017, the station was closed from November 25 to December 10 as part of Metro's Capital Improvement Program.
 The work mainly focused on replacing and repairing existing tracks.

-The station was closed from June 1 to 28, 2024 to allow for construction of the Purple Line.
+The station was closed from June 1 to 28, 2024, to allow construction of the Purple Line.